 The Curtin Institute of Radio Astronomy maintains and operates an anechoic chamber in building 314.
-This facility includes an ETS-Lindgren FACT 3 semi-anechoic chamber with an internal working area of 8.12 (L) x 6.1 (W) x 5.48 (H)m, an automated turntable and antenna mast, CISPR 16-compliant EMI test receiver (meeting civil and military standards) as well as an extensive range of antennas and other RF accessories to support for EMC characterisation and compliance testing.
+This facility includes an ETS-Lindgren FACT 3 semi-anechoic chamber with an internal area of approximately 6 (L) x 3 (W) x 2.7 (H)m, an automated turntable and antenna mast, CISPR 16-compliant EMI Test Receiver (meeting civil and military standards) as well as an extensive range of antennas and other RF accessories to support EMC characterisation and compliance testing.

 Australasian Joint Research Laboratory for Building Information Modelling (BIM)

 The Building Information Modelling (BIM) laboratory is a facility supporting collaboration between research and industry expertise from Curtin University and Huazhong University of Science and Technology (HUST) in Wuhan, China.
 The laboratory focuses on developing leading research that integrates BIM with other advanced concepts and technologies to improve the performance and productivity of building projects in the energy, mineral and construction industries across Australia and China.

 Curtin Aquatic Research Laboratories (CARL) supports undergraduate and post-graduate teaching and research programs in the fields of aquaculture, marine science, ecotoxicology, aquatic ecology and aquatic resource management.
 The purpose built facility is one of a kind in Western Australia and supports a vibrant research culture.

 The newly renovated laboratories consist of four controlled environment trial rooms with reticulated with air, oxygen and water.
 Experiments can be conducted in either fresh, brackish or marine water.
 The laboratories are accomplished and highly regarded in the industry, having housed an array of aquatic organisms utilising customisable tanks and equipment, with the assistance of highly skilled staff.